jaysun025/MERN-Auth-API-1/README.md

 1. Run `git init` to initialize the repository for Git.
 1. Create a `.gitignore` and add the node_modules directory to it with `echo node_modules > .gitignore`
 1. Create an `index.js` file with `touch index.js`.
+1. Create some directories inside your project to organize your code with `mkdir models db controllers middleware`.
 1. Run `npm init -y` to initialize the repository for npm.
 1. Install dependencies with `npm i express cors mongoose dotenv`.
 1. Install `nodemon` as a devDependency with `npm i -D nodemon`.